daniestevez/gr-satellites/docs/source/command_line.rst

 For advanced users and developers, the demodulators used in ``gr_satellites`` can dump the internal signals used inside the demodulator.
 This option can be enabled by using the ``--dump_path`` parameter followed by a path to the directory where the different files are created.
-It is recommended using this option with a short recording, to avoid creating very large files.
-The details of each of these files are best studied in the Python source code of the demodulator.
+It is recommended to use this option with a short recording, to avoid creating very large files.
+The details of each of these files are best studied in the Python source code of the demodulators (see ``python/components/demodulators/``).

 .. _Telemetry submission: